 Wellness represents a $4 billion industry centered on addressing two specific conditions: heart disease and mental health (anxiety and depression).

 Wellness tends to refer to mind, body, spirit practices that help to address these long-term health issues.
-But in order for it to work, you need to change daily habits, and that takes time and support from a real-life community.
+But in order for it to work, you need to change daily habits, and that takes time, support from a real-life community and for Christians, participation in Christ.

 Christians have a very unique religious view of the body, mind, and spirit.
 We believe you are just as much a bodily being as you are a spiritual being.